gotmachine/MandatoryRCS/README.md

 Nothing special, drop the "MandatoryRCS" folder in your "GameData" folder.

 #### Incompatibilities
-- [(Semi-)Saturatable Reaction Wheels](https://github.com/Crzyrndm/RW-Saturatable) - Will probably mess up the reaction wheels.
-Features overlap anyway so there is no point keeping it.
+- [(Semi-)Saturatable Reaction Wheels](https://github.com/Crzyrndm/RW-Saturatable) - Will mess up the reaction wheels.
 - [Persistent Rotation](https://github.com/MarkusA380/PersistentRotation) - Does more or less the same thing that this plugin.
 Bad thing will happen if you keep this one.

 #### Recommandations
 - [RCS Build Aid](https://github.com/m4v/RCSBuildAid) ([Forum post](http://forum.kerbalspaceprogram.com/index.php?/topic/33124-12-rcs-build-aid-v091/)) - Editor plugin to help you place your RCS thrusters efficiently.
-- [RLA StockAlike](https://github.com/deimos790/RLA_Continued) ([Pictures](https://imgur.com/a/xJFxC)) - A light part packs featuring (among other things) some super useful RCS thrusters, monopropellant tanks and engines.
+- [RLA StockAlike](https://github.com/deimos790/RLA_Continued) ([Pictures](https://imgur.com/a/xJFxC)) - A light part packs featuring (among other things) some super useful small RCS thrusters, monopropellant tanks and engines.

 ## Thanks
 @MarkusA380 for figuring out how to make vessels rotate, you saved me a lot of time !